 Zev J. Eigen

 Northwestern University School of Law

-Since the mid-2000s, a cottage industry has slowly blossomed of empirical research dedicated to advancing our knowledge of contracts on the books - accounting for what contracts tend to purportedly obligate signers to do - and contracts in action - accounting for how contracting parties tend to behave.
-This article reviews this literature, focusing on the past seven years, and identifies eight questions organized by two propositions that span across disciplines that have most contributed empirical research on contracts, such as law, economics, and management.
-The article highlights key findings and points of consensus in this research and notes areas most pressingly in need of additional research.
+Since the mid 2000s, a cottage industry has slowly blossomed of empirical research dedicated to advancing accounts of contracts “on the books” — accounting for what contracts tend to purportedly obligate signers to do, and contracts “in action” — accounting for how contracting parties tend to behave.
+This article reviews this literature, which spans several disciplines, most notably law, economics, and management, identifying eight categories of empirical questions in common across all disciplines, highlighting key findings, points of consensus, and noting areas most pressingly in need of additional research.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.